 Recommended WF

 Moderator would like to request Intel to further clarify Option 1.
 It is not completely clear whether the capability is about the supporting of concurrent gap or the supporting of gap patterns (e.g., supportedGapPattern) for concurrent gap.

+[Intel: Our proposal is more related to the issue 2-6.
+Each gap pattern/instance configured by a same concurrent MG can be either per-UE or per-FR.
+But if RAN4 needs to define the applicability of the whole single concurrent MG, it shall be UE specific.]

 Need more discussions